maryem2005/ai-capstone-quiz-generator/component-Integration-Maria/UGR 277 Capstone Project/Error Handling/Error-Handling.md

 - the workflow reaches the **Extract File From Binary** stage
 - extraction fails because the file does not contain valid text content in the expected format
 - the workflow stops immediately
-- no cleaned text is generated
+- no cleaned text is generated or populates in the Airtable
-- no chunking occurs
+- no chunking occurs in the Airtable
 - no AI quiz generation is triggered
 - no quiz records are created